If you’ve ever been in an Uber or a less ethically challenged Lyft (and I’m guessing you have), you’ve seen the gig economy in action.

 But gig work isn’t always a choice.

-During the recent government shutdown, for example, workers who might otherwise be found at the DMV signed up to drive Lyft and Uber in droves.
+During the government shutdown at the beginning of 2019, for example, workers who might otherwise be found at the DMV signed up to drive Lyft and Uber in droves.

 Boomers and other generations on the brink of retirement, meanwhile, are drawn to gig work because it provides a little extra income without a major time commitment.
 My mum rents out her small studio on Airbnb to supplement her pension.